Attendance Guidelines for University Support Staff

 - No-Call, No-Show: An incident of no-call, no-show occurs when an employee both fails to report for work at the start of a scheduled work shift and fails to notify the supervisor or designated person within 30 minutes of the start of the work shift of an intention to be absent.

 - Unjustified Absence: An unjustified absence occurs when a supervisor does not accept as reasonable an employee's explanation for an absence or lateness.
-A supervisor may designate a medical-related absence as unjustified only after consulting Human Resources.
+A supervisor may designate a medical-related absence as unjustified only after consulting Human Capital Services.
 The supervisor should notify the employee in writing that the absence was not excused because it was unjustified and that it will be submitted as unapproved leave without pay.
 A copy of that notification should be placed in the employee's official personnel file.

 - Failure to Remain on Duty: